 The holiday season is here, with extra shopping, family time and last minute projects.
 To reduce stress during this busy time, try to maintain a normal routine.
 When you can’t do that, try these tips for coping with the chaos.

-Be active.
 When stress has depleted your energy, it’s hard to concentrate.
 Exercise helps reduce fatigue and improves alertness.
 Take your mind off your problems with activities like:

 - Helping a neighbor with a work project